guptaviha/Nextjs-Website-Template/data/posts/post2.md

 &nbsp;
 Why am I talking about Lipstick?
 &nbsp;
 I believe this hypothesis works outside the cosmetic industry.
 Due to the US tax war, 2025 has been a rocky year economically.
 So where do people turn to?
-The answer is board games.
+The answer is **board games**.